Sexual Harassment and Employment Law - Recent California Supreme Court Opinions

 Check here frequently for new sexual harassment and employment law California Supreme Court decisions.

-Note: Viewing the opinions below requires Adobe Reader or Adobe Acrobat.
-Click here for a free copy of Adobe Reader
+Note: Viewing the opinions below may require Adobe Reader.> Click here for a free copy of Adobe Reader

 Lonicki v.
 Sutter Health Central - Although that part-time job is evidence of ability to do similar work for the original employer from whom the employee has sought medical leave, that evidence is not conclusive.
 Here, because the parties presented contrary evidence as to whether the employee had a serious health condition that made her unable to do her full-time job, there is a disputed issue of fact that must be resolved at trial.